-There are five very dedicated members of staff, the majority with children of our own.
+There are three very dedicated members of staff, the majority with children of our own.
 We are registered and regularly inspected by Ofsted, and as a member of the Pre-school Leaning Alliance we regularly review and update our skills and undertake any relevant training.

 We have an child:adult ratio of 4:1 for the 2 to 3 year olds and 8:1 for 3+ year olds.

 In order to ensure the quality of the day care, a childcare development worker from the Early Years Development and Childcare Partnership visits us on a regular basis and offers help and advice in all aspects of the pre-school.